Fundamental Limits of Large Momentum Transfer in Optical Lattices

-Fig.~\ref{fig:2}(a) illustrates the smooth interpolation between BOs and SBDs charactrized by the linewidth $\Gamma_0$ of the Floquet state $\ket{\phi_0(\kappa=0)}$ of the fundamental band $\alpha=0$.
+Fig.~\ref{fig:2}\,(a) illustrates the smooth interpolation between BOs and SBDs characterized by the linewidth $\Gamma_0$ of the Floquet state $\ket{\phi_0(\kappa=0)}$ of the fundamental band $\alpha=0$.
 In general, the linewidth $\Gamma_\alpha$ corresponds to the tunneling loss rate of the $\alpha$-th Floquet state to the continuum, either directly or via intermediate Floquet states.
-In the BO regime, the spectrum resembles those previously reported in \cite{Bloch_paper}, where the peaks in the tunneling loss rate can be explained via tunneling resonances between different Wannier-Stark ladders \cite{Bloch_paper}.
+In the BO regime, the spectrum resembles those previously reported in~\cite{Bloch_paper}, where the peaks in the tunneling loss rate can be explained via tunneling resonances between different Wannier-Stark ladders~\cite{Bloch_paper}.
 Remarkably, beyond a certain threshold for $\eta$, one observes sharp \emph{anti-resonances} in the line width $\Gamma_0$, corresponding to a pronounced suppression of tunneling losses.
-This phenomenon is reminiscent of coherent suppression of tunneling \cite{CDT} and dynamical localization in shaken optical lattices \cite{dynamical_localisation,dynamical_localisaion_2,shaken_1,shaken_lattice_2,shaken_lattice_3}, which also occurs for excited bands~\cite{supplementary_material_4}.
-Figs.~\ref{fig:2}(b, c) show two representative cuts through the density map Fig.~\ref{fig:2}(a), obtained by fixing the parameter $\eta$ to values corresponding to the BO and SBD regimes, respectively.
+This phenomenon is reminiscent of coherent suppression of tunneling~\cite{CDT} and dynamical localization in shaken optical lattices~\cite{dynamical_localisation,dynamical_localisaion_2,shaken_1,shaken_lattice_2,shaken_lattice_3}, which also occurs for excited bands; see section III of Supplemental Material~\cite{supp_mat}.
+Figs.~\ref{fig:2}\,(b,c) show two representative cuts through the density map Fig.~\ref{fig:2}\,(a), obtained by fixing the parameter $\eta$ to values corresponding to the BO and SBD regimes, respectively.